toolbay/project-cluster/README.md

+# UNZIP train/v8_git_log2.zip FIRST
+This db file's size exceeds Github limit, so it is ziped and split into 50MB parts, you need to extract them before use.

 # Project cluster (with preprocessed V8)

-This directory provides an offline, reproducible defender pipeline:
+This provides an offline, reproducible defender pipeline:

 1. Train relation model from V8 git history.
 2. Infer mitigation JSFlags from a patch.